hbctraining/main/registrations/AllFunder_Variant_calling.md

 ### **Description:**

 This 4-day hands-on workshop will ...

-Coming soon
+The descpription is coming soon

 ---